 After a couple hours of relaxing, my next stop on my Seattle list was up.
 Just a couple blocks from where I was staying was the Seattle Pinball Museum.
 You buy a ticket, and you get to play as many pinball games as you want from the machines set up in chronological order.
 I easily spent over two hours there.
 Dinner was a quiet (as in I was the only diner there) place called J Sushi.
 I closed the evening out by enjoying a dance-off during a festival in the International District.

 Day 3 – back into the wild

-On the recommendation of the bicycle adventurer I met in Montana, the plan was to take the ferry from Seattle to Bainbridge and drove the north side of the Olympic Penninsula.
+On the recommendation of the bicycle adventurer I met in Montana, the plan was to take the ferry from Seattle to Bainbridge and drive the Olympic Penninsula’s north side.
 This would be my first time driving onto a ferry, in a trip full of firsts.
-I drive up to the ticket gate and the gentleman asks me which ferry I’m taking.
+I drive up to the ticket gate, and the gentleman asks me which ferry I’m taking.
 I stammer, uh, I, it starts with a B?
 Of course, there were two (Bainbridge and Bremerton).
 I picked the one that sounded right, and really hoped I’d selected the correct one.
 He had no time for my ignorance.
 Luckily, I had.
-On the ferry, I watched a man and his dog relax in a most unusual way (check out the picture below), and as we approached Bainbridge Island the Olympic Mountains came into view way off in the distance.
+On the ferry, I watched a man.
+His dog relaxed most unusually (check out the picture below).
+As we approached Bainbridge Island, the Olympic Mountains came into view way off in the distance.